Right to repair and the OPC: Essential information and tools

 The Office de la protection du consommateur (OPC) is a public agency under the Government of Québec responsible for enforcing the Consumer Protection Act (CPA) and its regulations.
 Its mission is twofold: to educate consumers about their rights and obligations, and to oversee business practices to ensure fairness, transparency, and compliance with the law.

-The OPC receives and analyzes complaints related to goods and services offered by merchants, including cases involving defective products, misleading advertising, abusive contract clauses, or refusal to honor warranties.
-When a complaint is admissible, the Office may investigate, request corrective measures, or impose administrative penalties.
+The OPC receives and analyzes reports related to goods and services offered by merchants, including cases involving defective products, misleading advertising, abusive contract clauses, or refusal to honor warranties.
+When a report is admissible, the Office may investigate, request corrective measures, or impose administrative penalties.
 It can also conduct inspections or legal proceedings against non-compliant merchants.

-Need to file a complaint?
+Need to file a report?
 To begin, you need to know what is admissible.
-Essentially, a complaint is admissible if it falls within the Office’s legal mandate and meets the following conditions:
+Essentially, a report is admissible if it falls within the Office’s legal mandate and meets the following conditions:

 - It concerns a consumer contract between a consumer and a merchant.

-- The consumer has attempted to resolve the issue directly with the merchant before filing the complaint.
+- The consumer has attempted to resolve the issue directly with the merchant before filing the report.

 - The complainant can provide evidence, such as a contract, invoice, warranty, email exchange, etc.

-- The complaint includes enough information to identify the merchant and describe the facts.
+- The report includes enough information to identify the merchant and describe the facts.

-- The complaint involves a situation covered by the Consumer Protection Act, such as:
+- The report involves a situation covered by the Consumer Protection Act, such as:

 - Non-conforming or defective product